swt30/waterworlds-paper/waterworlds.md

 Next we present the equation of state for water that we used.
 It is comprehensive over the pressure and temperature range relevant to super-Earth interiors.
 We highlight the difficulty of dealing with disparate sources of experimental and theoretical data in different phases, as well as sources of uncertainty within the equation of state.
-Finally, we present comparisons to previous works to verify that our structural modelling code works appropriately.
+Finally, we present comparisons with previous works to verify that our structural modelling code works appropriately.

 ## Interior structure modelling